trofi/trofi.github.io.gen/posts/284-gcc-13-is-around-the-corner.md

 It's not ideal for everyone: devs might have moved on to another problem and brave users started encountering the bug in the wild.

-To think of it I found handling snapshots a bit clunky to manage short-lived backports locally until next snapshot is cut.
+To think of it, I found handling snapshots a bit clunky to manage short-lived backports locally until next snapshot is cut.
 It's the very same reason I never published snapshots as distribution packages myself for other users: they are always slightly stale.
 Using `git` branches